How To Auto-Post To LinkedIn From WordPress [A Complete Guide]

 Your content is aimed at people who you are connected with on LinkedIn, but they do not see your posts because most people do not search for it.

-Therefore, posting from WordPress to LinkedIn automatically will save your time, and you get traffic to your website.
+Therefore, posting from WordPress to LinkedIn automatically will save you time, and you will get traffic to your website.

 Furthermore, publishing posts to Social Networks frequently keeps your accounts fresh.

 So, if you need a plugin that can share your posts on LinkedIn automatically, you need to check out FS Poster.

 Here is how FS Poster auto-post from WordPress to LinkedIn.

 In this article, we will show you how to automate your post to LinkedIn from WordPress.

 How to Add Accounts to FS Poster for Auto-posting

 The first step we need to do is add LinkedIn accounts to the plugin.

 Adding accounts to the plugin once allows you to get rid of logging into your account each time to share a post.